 In a study performed by the Royal Horticultural Society, researchers discovered that talking to your plants really can help them grow faster.
 They also found that plants grow faster to the sound of a female voice than to the sound of a male voice.
 Other studies have experimented with different sound levels and even the kinds of things that are said to plants.
 Do they respond better to compliments or insults?

-In the month-long study, the Royal Horticultural Society recorded ten people reading from either literary or scientific works, both men and women, and played their voices through a set of headphones that was attached to each tomato plant's pot (so, one tomato plant per person.)
+In the month-long study, the Royal Horticultural Society recorded 10 people, including both men and women, reading from either literary or scientific works.
+Each recording was played through a set of headphones that was attached to each tomato plant's pot (so, one tomato plant per person).
 The same tomato variety was used, same soil, same care regimen, etc. They also included two plants that were not read to as a control.

 At the end of the month, the plants that had been attached to female voices grew an average of an inch taller than those attached to a male voice.
-The overall winning tomato listened to Sarah Darwin, great-great-granddaughter of Charles Darwin.
+The overall winning tomato listened to Sarah Darwin, the great-great-granddaughter of Charles Darwin.
 Her plant grew approximately two inches taller than the rest.

-Asked about her plant's favorable response to her voice and selection, Sarah Darwin commented, "I'm not sure if it's my dulcet tones or the text that I read from On the Origin of Species that made the plant sit up and listen, but either way I think it is great fun and I'm proud of my new title."
+Asked about her plant's favorable response to her voice and selection, Sarah Darwin commented, "I'm not sure if it's my dulcet tones or the text that I read from 'On the Origin of Species' [her ancestor's seminal work] that made the plant sit up and listen, but either way I think it is great fun and I'm proud of my new title."

 Researchers went into the RHS study with the idea that the male voice would make the plants grow faster, and they were surprised by the results.
 They said that they are unsure why the female voice worked better, positing that it could be related to women's greater range of pitch or tone that affects the sound waves that hit the plant, and that sound, just like any other environmental factor, has an effect on plant growth.